-- day period that includes the day of payment of the dividends, or if the beneficial owner of the dividends is the government of that contracting state or a political subdivision / local authority thereof. - 27.
-A WHT rate of 7% if paid to a bank or financial institution. - 28.
-A WHT rate of 5% if received by a company holding less than 10% of the capital of the paying company and in all cases if received by an individual or a company not limited at least partly by shares. - 29.
-A WHT rate of 15% if received by a company holding less than 25% of the share capital of the paying company and in all cases if received by an individual or a company not limited at least partly by shares. - A WHT rate of 10% on interest received by a financial institution or when it relates to sale on credit of any industrial, commercial, or scientific equipment or of merchandise. - 31.
+- 38. No WHT if paid to the government/Central Bank/ Public Authority of the other state.
+A WHT rate of 10% on interest received by a financial institution or when it relates to sale on credit of any industrial, commercial, or scientific equipment or of merchandise.
+15% in all other cases. - 39.
 A WHT rate of 5% applies for any copyright of literary, dramatic, musical, artistic, or scientific work.
 A WHT 10% rate applies for industrial, commercial, or scientific equipment.
-A 15% rate applies for patents, trade marks, designs or models, plans, secret formulas, or processes. - 32.
-A WHT rate of 15% if a dividend is paid by a company in which the beneficial owner holds less than 20% of the share capital of the paying company and the beneficial owner has invested less than €100.000. - 33.
-A WHT 5% WHT will be levied on payment of royalties in respect of any copyright of scientific work, any patent, trade mark, secret formula, process or information concerning industrial, commercial or scientific experience.
-10% WHT will be levied in all other cases. - 34.
-A WHT rate of 15% applies to individual shareholders regardless of their percentage of shareholding.
-Companies controlling less than 10% of the voting shares are also entitled to a rate of 15%.
-Companies controlling at least 10% of the voting shares are entitled to nil WHT. - 35.
+A 15% rate applies for patents, trademarks, designs or models, plans, secret formulas, or processes. - 40.
+A WHT rate of 5% applies if the beneficial owner company (other than a partnership) holds directly at least 20% of the capital of the paying company and has invested at least EUR100.000 in the acquisition of shares or other rights in the paying company.
+A WHT rate of 10% applies in all other cases. - 41.
+A WHT 5% WHT will be levied on payment of royalties in respect of any copyright of scientific work, any patent, trademark, secret formula, process or information concerning industrial, commercial or scientific experience.
+10% WHT will be levied in all other cases. - 42.
+A WHT rate of 15% applies to dividends paid out of income (including gains) derived directly or indirectly from immovable property by an investment vehicle which distributes most of its income annually and whose income from such immovable property is exempt from tax, except for cases where the beneficial owner of the dividend is a pension scheme established in Cyprus.
+Nil rate applies in all other cases. - 43.
 A WHT rate of 15% if received by a company controlling less than 10% of the voting power of the paying company and in all cases if received by an individual.
-If a company controls at least 10% of the voting power of the paying company in order to benefit from the WHT rate of 5% other conditions relating to the income of the paying company need to be satisfied, otherwise a WHT rate of 15%.
+If a company controls at least 10% of the voting power of the paying company in order to benefit from the WHT rate of 5% other conditions relating to the income of the paying company need to be satisfied, otherwise a WHT rate of 15% applies. - 44.
+Nil if paid to a government, bank, or financial institution.
+Also, nil if related to debt obligations guaranteed by Government, or in connection with the sale of property or the performance of services. - 45.
+The treaty is effective as from 1 January 2024. - 46.
+Nil rate applies if the beneficial owner is a company which holds directly at least 5% of the capital of the company paying the dividends throughout a 365day period that includes the day of the payment of the dividend.
+Nil rate also applies if the beneficial owner is a recognised pension fund which is generally exempt under corporate income tax laws.
+A WHT rate of 15% applies in all other cases. - 47.
+Nil if related to a sale on credit of any industrial, commercial or scientific equipment or a sale on credit of any merchandise by one enterprise to another enterprise.
+Nil also applies if paid to a bank.